nu11ed/Digital-Forensics-Analysis-Using-Autopsy/README.md

 # Backstory

-I was tasked with analyzing a criminal who was a well-known hacker.
+I was tasked with analyzing a well-known hacker who was a criminal.
 We will look into his hard drive and see what we find.

 # Proof of concept